-Recognizing multiword nouns such as groupes de pression 'lobbies' in texts is useful for information retrieval and extraction because of the information that such nouns can convey.
-In particular, in specialized languages, most of the technical and terminological information is concentrate in multiword nouns.
-In addition, such recognition is likely to help resolving prepositional attachment during shallow or deep parsing: some multiword nouns contain internal them rules out analyses where they are complements of verbs, adjectives or other nouns (Blanc et al., 2007).
+Recognizing multiword nouns such as grouper de pression 'lobbies' in texts is useful for information retrieval and extraction because of the information that such nouns can convey.
+In particular, in specialized languages, most of the technical and terminological information is concentrated in multiword nouns.
+In addition, such recognition is likely to help resolving prepositional attachment during shallow or deep parsing: some multiword nouns contain internal prepositional phrases, and in many cases, recognising them rules out analyses where they are complements of verbs, adjectives or other nouns (Blanc et al., 2007).
 In the case of English, the same is true for the analysis of noun sequences (Vadas & Curran, 2007).

 The quality of the recognition of multiword nouns depends on algorithms, but also on resources.
 We created a corpus of French texts annotated with multiword nouns.
 This corpus is freely available on the web with LGPLLR license.
-In this article, we survey related work, we define the target of our annotation effort, we describe the method implemented and we analyse the corrus obtained.
+In this article, we survey related work, we define the target of our annotation effort, we describe the method implemented and we analyse the corpus obtained.